Tuesday, September 10, 2024

 As usual, though, I'm more interested in the implications than the terminology, and this seemed like another example of trying to extrapolate from "sure, we can use terms like tool use and planning here with a straight face" to "AI systems are about to develop whatever it is we think is special about our intelligence, which means they might be about to take over the world."

-Writing that brought a thought to mind that seems worth noting: To whatever extent we've taken over the world, it's taken us on the order of 70,000 years to get here, depending on how you count.
-In that light, it seems a bit odd to conclude that anything else with intelligence similar to ours will be able to be running the place overnight, especially if we know they're coming.
+Writing that brought a thought to mind that I'm not sure I've really articulated before: To whatever extent we've taken over the world, it's taken us on the order of 70,000 years to get here, depending on how you count.
+In that light, it seems a bit odd to conclude that anything else with intelligence similar to ours will be running the place overnight, especially if we know they're coming.

 But I'm digressing from what was already a digression.
 In the process of putting together several posts prompted by that article, and still being in that process when ChatGPT happened, I ended up pondering some questions that didn't quite make it into other posts, at least not in the form that they originally occurred to me.